 As far as charging goes, failure to report child abuse is just a misdemeanor.
 With these facts, that seemed like too little punishment for too much bad behavior.
 Even endangering a child—a state jail felony—did not adequately address Smith’s hideous inaction.
 After numerous discussions with representatives of CPS and law enforcement, we all believed that this was a case where we could not back down.
 We all felt so much compassion for a wonderful child and such disdain for an evil woman that we felt a call to duty.
 It seemed evident that God put our team together to protect this child and every other child that came into Smith’s path, and we had to seek the maximum punishment to accomplish that goal.

-We knew this from the moment we met Carey.
+We knew this from the moment we met Fiona.
 We know from our training not to show emotion as a child is describing abuse so the child does not shut down.
-When Carey first described what had happened to her, it took everything we had inside not to break down.
-In past cases, we had seen horrific pictures, but the picture that Carey painted for us was far worse than anything we had seen or heard.
+When Fiona first described what had happened to her, it took everything we had inside not to break down.
+In past cases, we had seen horrific pictures, but the picture that Fiona painted for us was far worse than anything we had seen or heard.
 Tribulations in our own lives would never compare to what this little girl had experienced.
 Also, when this case went to trial, Crystal was seven months pregnant, which was another sort of sign for us: It reminded us what a mother’s love should be.
 We feel that sort of love for our own children, while Smith felt nothing.
 We were moved and inspired to be better mothers and protectors in our own lives, and that brought about our unwavering need protect a child who had not been protected by her own mother.

 Preparing the indictment was tricky.
 Our indictment charged Smith with three counts of aggravated sexual assault of a child, two counts of indecency with a child, five counts of injury to a child (including a first-degree count for causing mental injury to a child), and three counts of endangering a child.
 When the grand jury handed down the indictment, Judge Greg Brewer found Smith’s bond insufficient and she was arrested at a CPS hearing where she was trying to get custody of her third child, an infant.
 (Smith got pregnant soon after Bracy went to jail.
 She met a man online who was looking to have sex with someone who had been married to a psychopath.
 After our trial, Smith relinquished her parental rights to that child.)